Canada Life Reinsurance announces €4.7 Billion longevity agreement with Athora Netherlands

-DUBLIN, March 18, 2021 /PRNewswire/ - Canada Life Reinsurance is pleased to announce that it has recently entered into a long-term longevity reinsurance agreement with Athora Netherlands covering €4.7 billion of in-force liabilities and 104,500 in-payment and deferred policies.
+DUBLIN, March 18, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Canada Life Reinsurance is pleased to announce that it has recently entered into a long-term longevity reinsurance agreement with Athora Netherlands covering €4.7 billion of in-force liabilities and 104,500 in-payment and deferred policies.

 Jeff Poulin, Global Head of Canada Life Reinsurance, affirms this agreement is another example of Canada Life Reinsurance's strength as a partner for longevity reinsurance transactions globally.